What are Phobia and Fears?

 Common phobias include:

-Specific phobias, including: enclosed spaces (claustrophobia); animals, particularly spiders, snakes or mice; heights, flying, water, storms, dentists, tunnels and bridges.
+Specific phobias, including: enclosed spaces (claustrophobia); animals, particularly spiders, snakes or mice; heights, flying, water, storms, tunnels and bridges.

 Social phobia: more than just shyness, social phobia involves a combination of excessive self-consciousness, a fear of public scrutiny or humiliation in common social situations, and a fear of negative evaluation by others.